goong-io/goong-map-react/docs/api-reference/attribution-control.md

 ![Since v5.3](https://img.shields.io/badge/since-v5.3-green)

-This is a React equivalent of Mapbox's [AttributionControl](https://docs.mapbox.com/mapbox-gl-js/api/#attributioncontrol).
+This is a React equivalent of Goong's [AttributionControl](https://docs.goong.io/javascript/markers/#attributioncontrol).

 ```js
 import * as React from 'react';